 Information for International Students

-All international students at the University of Northern Colorado who are enrolled for 9 or more hours of classes are required to have an adequate health insurance policy that meets the university standards.The semester premium is automatically added to the student's bill.
+All international undergraduate students at the University of Northern Colorado who are enrolled for 9 or more credits, and all graduate students who are enrolled in 6 or more credits, are required to have an adequate health insurance policy that meets the university standards.The semester premium is automatically added to the student's bill.

-NOTE: The online waiver for Fall Semester 2013 will be available through URSA May 11, 2013.
+NOTE: The online waiver for Spring Semester 2015 is available through URSA.

-The Deadline to waive the UNC Student Health Insurance for Fall Semester is September 9, 2013.
+The Deadline to waive the UNC Student Health Insurance for Spring Semester is January, 26, 2015.

 Login to URSA